febos/urs_aminors/README.md

 ```
 PDB_CH			- PDB entry & RNA chain identifier, separated with an underscore (not a feature)
-DSSR			- identifiers of A-stem's nucleotides in DSSR format (see https://x3dna.org/)
+DSSR			- identifiers of A-stem's nucleotides in DSSR format, see https://x3dna.org/ (not a feature)
-Types			- list of geometric types (I/II/X) of contained A-minors
+Types			- list of geometric types (I/II/X) of contained A-minors (not a feature)
-SecStruct		- RNA secondary structure type of the A-stem (for example HC-LR - adenines from a classical hairpin distant to the stem; HP-LC - adenines from a pseudoknotted hairpin adjacent to the stem)
+SecStruct		- RNA secondary structure type of the A-stem, for example HC-LR - adenines from a classical hairpin distant to the stem; HP-LC - adenines from a pseudoknotted hairpin adjacent to the stem (not a feature)
 ds			- Distance (number of stems) between the adenine stretch and the stem
 dbps			- Distance (number of base pairs) between the adenine stretch and the stem
 dbc			- Distance (number of classical bulges) between the adenine stretch and the stem